Informed Consent in Your Digital Marketing

 • Not removing user data when requested to do so.

-To reduce risk and adopt a more sustainable approach to data that includes team training and good digital governance, consider the steps below.
+To reduce risk and adopt a more sustainable approach to data that includes team training and good data governance, consider the steps below.

 Image showing a variety of different privacy pop-ups.